prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 In specific, the MVP will need to:
 * Allow users to deploy one Prometheus Agent pod per node.
 * Allow users to restrict which set of nodes they want to deploy Prometheus Agent, if desired.
+* Allow users to set the priority of Prometheus Agent pod compared to other pods on the same node, if desired.
-* Allow each Prometheus Agent pod to scrape from the pods on the same node (PodMonitor support).
+* Allow each Prometheus Agent pod to only scrape from the pods from PodMonitor that run on the same node as the Agent.

 ## 5. Non-Goals